MetaMask/nft-tickets-workshop/README.md

 If you complete the challenges below before April 5th and submit them as a PR to this repositiory, and your PR is selected as the winner, you will recieve a special MetaMask SWAG care package and we will feature you in a tweet announcing the winner!

-- Add TypeScript for types and errors
+- Add TypeScript for types and better errors
-- Add Solidity testing
+- Add Solidity testing with Trufle Test or Mocha
 - Optimize the contract size to be below 24KB
-- Get information about our two NFT options from calling the contract rather than hardcoding them.
+- Get NFT options from contract (types/strutws) rather than hardcoded
+- Create better automation (updates our `.env` with contract address after deploy?)

 ## Resources